Harrah's Lake Tahoe

 Harrah's Lake Tahoe is a hotel and casino in Stateline, Nevada.
-Harrah's is branded with the name of its former owner and operator William F. Harrah.
-It is now owned by Vici Properties and operated by Caesars Entertainment.
+Harrah's is branded with the name of its former owner and operator, William F. Harrah.
+It is owned by Vici Properties and operated by Caesars Entertainment.
 The 18-story tower and 512 rooms, plus 65000 sqft casino make it one of the largest resorts at South Lake Tahoe.

 History

-Harrah's was first established in Lake Tahoe when William F. Harrah purchased George's Gateway Club in January 1955, for $500,000.
-Harrah’s Lake Club opened on June 20, 1955, which it is now Harveys Lake Tahoe.
+Harrah's was established in Lake Tahoe when William F. Harrah purchased George's Gateway Club in January 1955, for $500,000.
+Harrah's Lake Club opened on June 20, 1955, and was later renamed Harveys Lake Tahoe.

-In 1956, Harrah’s Lake Club was sold for $5.25 million in cash to Harvey Gross, which at the time was the most expensive casino purchase ever.
-In 1958, Bill Harrah acquired an interest in the Stateline Country Club and Nevada Club across the street (Harrah's current location) and opened Harrah's Stateline Club.
+In 1956, Harrah's Lake Club was sold for $5.25 million in cash to Harvey Gross, which at the time was the most expensive casino purchase ever.
+In 1958, Bill Harrah acquired an interest in the Stateline Country Club and Nevada Club across the street from Harrah's modern location and opened Harrah's Stateline Club.

-Also in 1956, a new radio station, KOWL, had its original radio studio inside the Harrah's Stateline Club.
+Also in 1956, a new radio station, KOWL, opened its studio inside the Harrah's Stateline Club.
 They were located on the upper floor.
 The station's transmitter and broadcast tower were roughly two miles south of the casino in South Lake Tahoe, California.

 The South Shore Room opened in 1959, at a cost of $3.5 million.
 This 750-seat showroom, whose opening act was comedian Red Skelton, made entertainment a priority at Harrah's.